A proposal is a written offer to solve a technical problem

 another point: Since an outline is in effect a logical

-subdivision of the material to be presented, it must
+subdivision of the material to be presented, it must obey

-must be a “B.” there may be a “C,” “D,” and so on, depending
+“B.” there may be a “C,” “D,” and so on, depending upon

-upon the number of subdivisions which comprise the superior
+the number of subdivisions which comprise the superior

 heading, but the single division is logically impossible.